tfiedor/tfiedor.github.io/_students/2023-01-bp-hajek.md

 permalink: /students/2023-01-bp-hajek
 ---

-This thesis was mainly supervised by Ing.
+Disclaimer: This thesis was mainly supervised by Ing.
 Jiří Pavela; I have served as additional technical consultant.
+The goal of this thesis was to extend our profilers with profiler for programs written in C#, potentially extending our support for Windows (sub)systems.
+The results were interpreted using tree-like views similar to outputs of `kcachegrind`.

 ## Abstract

 The goal of this thesis is to extend the Performance Version System – Perun by implementing a module for profiling programs written in C# language.
 This extension implements a tracing profiler with the use of .NET runtime profiling aplication interface.
 Profiler can collect metrics about trace functions and memory consumption.
 Measured profiles can then be interpreted into graphs like a scatter plot or a treemap.